chauhanssaksham/year-diary-react/Roadmap.md

 ### The basic requirements (For V1.0):
-Release 1.0 and onwards will feature the basic functionality that gets the app _working and deployed (i.e., production ready)_ on **Desktop sites**.
+Release 1.0 and onwards will feature the basic functionality that gets the app _working and deployed (i.e., production ready)_.
 There will be less focus on the fronted and UI and more on the basic functionality.

 #### The basic funcitonality for Release 1.0:
 * Basic good looking UI